cms-opendata-workshop/workshop-lesson-id-selection/_episodes/02-leptonsel.md

 For any physics object, the selection criteria typically include:
  * kinematic constraints (momentum, pseudorapidity, masses of object pairs, etc)
- * identification requirements (loose, medium, tight quality levels)
+ * identification requirements (loose, medium, tight quality levels).
+We have stored all of these labels as boolean pass/fail variables.
- * isolations requirements (loose, medium, tight isolation levels)
+ * isolations requirements (loose, medium, tight isolation levels).
+When considering the relative isolation variables calculated in the previous exercise for muons, "loose" isolation would correspond to values < 0.4 while "tight" isolation would correspond to values < 0.15.

+Thinking about the signal process guides our decisions here: in signal events we expect one hadronic tau, one muon, and neutrinos that were the prompt decay products of a massive particle.
+The tau and the muon will likely be produced with reasonably high momentum, and are not likely to be surrounded by energy deposits from other particles.
+For this physics process we should select hadronic taus and muons that pass at least their "loose" ID criteria, and perhaps even the "tight" ID criteria.
+It may help reject background to require that these leptons be isolated.
+Making these decisions often involves studying the signal and background efficiencies for a variety of choices.

 Which kinematic constraints should be applied?
 The first place to look is the trigger path: "HLT_IsoMu17_eta2p1_LooseIsoPFTau20".
 This trigger path selects events with an isolated muon that has pT > 17 GeV and |eta| < 2.1; along with a loose, isolation tau lepton with pT > 20 GeV.